Echeveria agavoides 'Prolifera'

 Learn more at How to Grow and Care for Echeveria.

-Echeveria agavoides 'Prolifera' is a cultivar of Echeveria agavoides.
-Originally from the garden of C. Halbinger, Mexico City.
+Echeveria agavoides 'Prolifera' is only known from cultivated plants in the garden of C. Halbinger, Mexico City and it is probably a hybrid.

 Forms, Cultivars and Hybrids